Cloning objectives (useful for managers)

 However sometimes it can be faster for a manager to quickly assign a common goal to multiple team members, perhaps even making any post bulk assigning edits to tailor the "shared" goal to each report's responsibilities. "bulk assigning" in Small Improvements, is Cloning.

 Article Quick Links

-Select which objective to clone
+Select the objective to clone

 In cases where many people need to have the same objectives (or at least a few common ones, e.g. in addition to their personal ones) managers can use the "clone objectives" feature and clone any objective that is visible to them in their org branch.